2013–2014 Thai political crisis: Government dissolution

 After the King's Birthday, Suthep called for protesters to take to the streets and march to Government House on 9 December in a "final battle".
 The protest was attended by 160,000 people.
-On 8 December, all 153 minority Democrat MPs jointly resigned in a move seen as trying to pressure further the government.
+On 8 December, all 153 minority Democrat MPs jointly resigned in a move seen as trying to further pressure the government.
 In response to the intensive protests, Yingluck dissolved the House of Representatives on 9 December 2013 and proposed a general election for 2 February 2014, a date that was later approved by the election commission.
 The PDRC insisted that the prime minister stand down within 24 hours, regardless of her actions.
 Yingluck insisted that she would continue her duties until the scheduled election in February 2014, urging the protesters to accept her proposal: "Now that the government has dissolved parliament, I ask that you stop protesting and that all sides work towards elections.
 I have backed down to the point where I don't know how to back down any further."

 Yingluck survived a no-confidence vote in the House of Representatives on 28 November 2013.
 Meanwhile, supporters of the NSPRT claimed the seizure of army headquarters, demanding that the military join the protests.
 In response, on 29 November Army Commander Prayut Chan-o-cha urged protest groups not to involve the military and called on rival sides to resolve the crisis peacefully.
 The government abstained from the use of excessive force, relying on batons, water cannons, and tear gas instead.